rkoeninger/ShenScript/docs/interop.rst

 Parallel Functions
 ------------------

-.. note:: These return JavaScript promises.
+.. important:: These are only usable in async mode as they parallelize by starting an array of promises.

 .. function:: parallel.filter : (A --> boolean) --> (list A) --> (list A)